 Industrial manufacturing requires machining tolerances.
 EDM machine can cut metal through electric current.

-EDM is an abbreviation for Electrical Discharge Machining.
+EDM - An Abbreviation for Electrical Discharge Machining

 In the early days, it was difficult to manufacture parts with fine shapes and tight tolerances using conventional machining techniques, but nowadays, parts with tight tolerances can be achieved by the electric discharge cutting process using wire cutting.
 The precise cutting of metal through a blade that is no thicker than a human hair is the processing technology that wire sparks can do.